Effects of resolution inhomogeneity in large-eddy simulation: Conclusion

-The implicit commutation error arises when $\C^I$ is neglected from the governing equations.
-The consequence of this omission on the flow is governed by the propagation properties of the underlying numerics (see Section~\ref{sec:numerics}).
+\gryr{ The impact of the commutation error that occurs as turbulence convects through coarsening grids is governed by the propagation properties of the underlying numerics (see Sec.~\ref{sec:numerics}).
 For many conservative numerical schemes such as those considered here, the energy in newly unresolvable scales is unphysically transferred to higher wavenumbers in the fine region of the grid, instead of to the subgrid scales in the coarse region of the grid.
-The result is a non-physical reflection of unresolvable scales back into the fine region of the grid at much higher wavenumbers.
-The effects on the spatial structure and energy spectra of a turbulence packet convecting through an inhomogeneous grid are detailed in Section~\ref{sec:impact}.
-These issues would be especially problematic in LES of turbulence due to nonlinearity and a shift of energy from the scales that are responsible for momentum transport to those more responsible dissipation.

-The commutation error's dependence on numerics is reasonable as the implicit filter is defined through a projection onto the underlying discretization.
-In other words, projection on the finite dimensional solution space combined with the numerical derivative operators define the scales in the resolved field whose dynamics are accurately represented.
-Therefore, the implicit filter implies that numerics cannot be separated from the LES modeling process.
+The result is a non-physical reflection of unresolvable scales back into the fine region of the grid at higher wavenumbers with negative group velocities.
+The nonlocal wavenumber interactions introduced by resolution inhomogeneity may be especially problematic in LES of turbulence (see Sec.~\ref{sec:impact}).} Since the implicit filter combined with the numerical derivative operators define the scales in the resolved field whose dynamics are accurately represented, LES modeling in general cannot be pursued independently of the properties of the numerics (e.g., \citep{fureby1997mathematical,hughes2000large,bazilevs2007variational,grinstein2007implicit,ghosal1996analysis}).
 As \citet{meneveau2000scale} mentioned in their review paper, ``our understanding of the interplay between numerical and modeling issues is presently quite limited.''
-Several authors have sought to address this interplay and note the importance of its further investigation for robust SGS modeling (e.g., \citep{fureby1997mathematical,hughes2000large,bazilevs2007variational,grinstein2007implicit,ghosal1996analysis}).
-The work presented here clearly demonstrates the inseparability of numerics from the commutation term and the importance of considering numerical properties during the formulation of LES models in general.

-The modeling of $C^I$ explored in Section~\ref{sec:modelform} reveals important properties of commutation modeling for LES applications.
-Traditional SGS models are not equipped to produce the additional dissipation rate that is required in regions of resolution inhomogeneity because they do not scale correctly.
-From equation~(\ref{eq:statCommError}), the commutator should scale like the convection velocity times $d\Delta/dx$.
-Scaling a high order filter in this way allows the commutation model to remove scales approaching unresolvability through a resolution change, while preserving the well resolved scales.
-As such, there is a tradeoff between removing the unwanted scales in the fine resolution region, and preserving the meaningful scales in the coarse resolution region.
-Properties of the numerical first and second derivative operators can be exploited to improve the model within the context of this tradeoff (see Sections~\ref{sec:B2B1B1} and~\ref{sec:modelconst}).
+The work here aims to address this interplay in the context of commutation error.